 In 2009, posAbilities began collaborating with Burnaby Association for Community Inclusion and Kickstart Disability Arts and Culture on two initiatives aimed at increasing the profile of artists with disabilities in mainstream digital media.
 One initiative, is the annual sponsorship of a Vancouver International Film Festival film that features actors, directors and/or writers with disabilities (the film needs to be about disability).
 The second, is the creation of the Wide Angle Media festival in 2012, an opportunity for local film makers to gain support for creating content for mainstream media.
 The belief underlying these initiatives is that seeing people with developmental disabilities playing roles in movies, commercials or sitcoms with increasing frequently, can lead to society making space for them.
 It is also about levelling the playing field.
 People with developmental disabilities are capable of making equal contributions to our world, making it better, more beautiful and richer – a part of the thread of diversity that’s been missing from our communities.

 This is more than art; it’s a revolution!
 Alternative Creations Studio was founded on the steadfast belief that every person has the ability to create beautiful things.
 We create a space and an opportunity for people with developmental disabilities to showcase their artistic skills and to express themselves creatively.
 Our artists go to the beat of their own drum, to create masterful, beautiful, interesting, provocative, wild, stunning and curious art.
 All of our artists face barriers which they translate into celebrations on canvas.
 There are currently 17 artists working at Alternatives.
+For more information, please visit their website.

 The studio is involved in a variety of projects including: